-The safety and health of our patients has always been a top priority for Beyond Borders Dental.
-That’s why we vetted our dental clinics even before the COVID-19 pandemic.
-Our 4-Step Evaluation Process have consistently made the care you receive both safe and comfortable.
+The safety and health of our patients have also been a top priority for Beyond Borders Dental.
+That’s why we vetted our dental offices even before the COVID pandemic.
+In addition, our 4-Step Evaluation Process has consistently made the care you receive safe and comfortable.